Kobee Installation Guide

 <Logger name="org.ldaptive" level="trace" />

 After restarting Tomcat and trying to log in, the log file TOMCAT_HOME/logs/Kobee_webapp.log will contain extra info due to the logon attempt.
-This log can then be analyzed and/or sent to ALM Support.
+This log can then be analyzed and/or sent to Kobee Support.

 JAAS configuration: secure ldap (LDAP over SSL/TLS)